gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GIJ-plus-Scriptrunner-gij-self-managed.md

 *   Reindex - start a reindex of repository/integration, check whether the reindex is finished

-*   Commits - ...
+*   Commits - get commits associated with an issue, change a commit issue association

-*   CommitIssueChanges - ...

-*   Branches - ...
+*   Branches - get branches associated with an issue, create/delete branch

-*   Tags - ...
+*   Tags - get tags associated with an issue

-[GIJFacade](/git-integration-for-jira-data-center/javadocs-gijfacade-gij-self-managed/) is the main class having methods for all cases.
+A singleton implementing [GIJFacade interface](/git-integration-for-jira-data-center/javadoc/com/bigbrassband/jira/git/services/GIJFacade.html.md) is the main object having methods for all the above cases.
 <br>
-[JavaDocs](/git-integration-for-jira-data-center/javadocs-gij-self-managed/) for all classes used in GIJFacade see [nearby](/git-integration-for-jira-data-center/javadocs-gij-self-managed/).
+[JavaDocs](/git-integration-for-jira-data-center/javadoc/) for all classes used in GIJFacade see [nearby](/git-integration-for-jira-data-center/javadoc/).

 ## Examples of usage

+Here might be numerous examples of scripts that couldn't be possible without existence of GIJFacade class.
+I will mention a few.

+**Example 1**:

-**Example 1**: The API allows you to write a script re-associating git commits from one issue to another.
+The API allows you to write a script re-associating git commits from one issue to another.
 Without such script, you have to click each git commit and manually re-assign it to another issue to be shown on Git Commits issue tab of another issue.

+**Example 2**:

-**Example 2**: Create a pull request if an issue has been moved to CODE REVIEW status.
+Create a pull request if an issue has been moved to CODE REVIEW status.

- **Example ...**: Here might be numerous examples that couldn't be possible without existence of GIJFacade class.

 ## Tutorial